 The use of lightweight composite materials minimises the overall weight of the drone, which reduces the amount of lift needed to take off.
 The large surface area of the wings allows the drone to generate a substantial amount of lift at lower speeds.
 This efficient lift generation, combined with the light weight, will help the drone to take off successfully and remain in the air.

 The smooth, elongated body helps maintain laminar airflow, which reduces the drag.
-Drag is the resistance to movement in air.
+Drag is the resistance to movement in the air.
 With less drag to overcome, the limited thrust available is likely effective in maintaining forward movement in the air and altitude.
 However, limited thrust will restrict high speed, but since the drone is expected to operate at a low speed, the reduction in weight and drag means that the available thrust is likely sufficient for steady and efficient low-speed flight.
 Also, the light weight of the drone will make it easier to manoeuvre, which will make it move more efficiently.

 Overall, the drone’s design reduces drag and weight while maximising lift, allowing the limited thrust from the electric motor to be used effectively.
-As a result, the drone is likely to successfully take off, remain airborne, and move efficiently through the air, provided the lift generated exceeds the weight and the thrust produced by the motor is greater than the drag forces.
+As a result, the drone is likely to successfully take off, remain airborne, and move efficiently through the air, provided the lift generated exceeds the weight, and the thrust produced by the motor is greater than the drag forces.

 Why is this a model answer?

 The answer is a model answer because it clearly applies the key aerodynamic principles that govern flight and explains them in relation to the drone’s design features.
-It uses the four forces of flight - lift, weight, thrust, and drag – as the basis of the discussion as well as the conditions required for flight, such as lift being greater than weight for take-off and thrust being greater than drag for forward movement.
+It uses the four forces of flight - lift, weight, thrust, and drag – as the basis of the discussion, as well as the conditions required for flight, such as lift being greater than weight for take-off and thrust being greater than drag for forward movement.
 In the discussion, the response links each design feature of the drone to its effect on these forces and evaluates the design through advantages and limitations.
 Throughout, appropriate engineering terminology is used.

 In addition, the response maintains a logical structure, discusses cause-and-effect relationships, and ends with a clear overall judgement about the drone’s ability to take off and fly efficiently.